firepear/petrel/README.md

 ```

 This is taken directly from `examples/server/basic-server.go`, where
-you can see it with many comments to add more insight into what's
+you can see it with many comments to explain what's going on.
+But the
-going on.
-But the important thing is to keep an eye on `s.Shutdown` so
+important thing is to keep an eye on `s.Shutdown` so that you can take
-that you can take appropriate steps when a `Msg` shows up there.
-The
+appropriate steps when a `Msg` shows up there.
+The specifics are up to
-specifics are up to you, but `s.Quit` will have already been called,
+you, but `s.Quit` will have already been called, so there's no need to
-so there's no need to bother with that.
+bother with that.

 ## Clients